Carl Elliott

 Carl Atwood Elliott (December 20, 1913 – January 9, 1999) was a U.S. representative from the U.S. state of Alabama.
-He was elected to eight consecutive terms, having served from 1949 to 1965.
+A New Deal Democrat, He was elected to eight consecutive terms, having served from 1949 to 1965.

 Background

 Elliott was born in rural Franklin County in northwest Alabama.
 He graduated at the age of sixteen from Vina High School in Vina in Franklin County.
 Few expected him to be able to afford college because of the Great Depression.
 However, the University of Alabama, under its president George H. Denny, allowed young Elliott to work at a variety of jobs about campus to pay his educational expenses.
 In 1933, he received his undergraduate degree, and he subsequently enrolled at the University of Alabama School of Law, also located in Tuscaloosa.

 While a law student, Elliott ran for the high-profile position of president of the student government.
 With the support of the growing number of out-of-state students and women, Elliott became the first person to defeat "the Machine", a select coalition of fraternities and sororities that to this day dominates campus politics at the university.
 In 1936, Elliott completed his term as SGA president and graduated with his law degree.